marco906/GratitudeJournal/README.md

    - Press `Cmd + R` or click the **Run** button in the top-left corner of Xcode.
    - The app should launch in the simulator or on your connected device.

+## Tests

+Unit tests can be run from the file `GratitudeJournalTests.swift`.

 ## License